MEND at a Glance

 THE CHRISTMAS PROGRAM – Hundreds of schools, churches, businesses, and community volunteers participate in MEND’s annual holiday program for up to 1400 needy families.
 Each family is home-visited to assess needs; the most needy are recommended for adoption by community groups who provide household items and extra gifts.
 The remaining families who meet federal poverty guidelines come to the MEND Center on assigned days in December to select a new gift or toy for their children and receive new blankets and generous boxes of food for Christmas dinner.

-HEAD TO TOES - Each year 200 third graders get basic dental screenings, fluoride treatments, vision exams, and backpacks with school supplies and a new pair of shoes as they get ready to go back to school.
+HEAD TO TOES – Each year as they get ready to go back to school, 200 third graders get basic dental screenings, fluoride treatments, vision exams, a new pair of shoes, and backpacks filled with school supplies.

 BABY SHOWERS – Twice yearly, approximately 80 new mothers come to a baby shower hosted by MEND that includes a luncheon, raffle, distribution of car seats, clothing and other infant care items.
 The mothers attend workshops on parenting and learn about other resource information for families with young children.